-When the review of the allegation identifies possible misconduct that is not a violation of this Policy, the Vice Provost for Research shall refer these matters to the proper CMU or governmental authority for action.
+When the review of the allegation identifies possible misconduct that is not a violation of this Policy, the VPRI shall refer such matters to the proper CMU or governmental authority for action.
 Complaints against a member of the CMU regular faculty are handled according to processes described in the collective bargaining Agreement.
 Complaints against other CMU employees are subject to processes described in applicable union contracts, and/or policy documents, or Handbooks.
+Complaints against CMU students are subject to processes described in the code of student rights, responsibilities, and disciplinary procedures.